MrEddX/docs.chatrix.one/docs/terms.en.md

      In the event that your profile is marked for deletion, you will receive a system message warning you of the upcoming event.
 You will be given an opportunity to take action if you wish to have the deletion canceled.

+!!! danger "Warning!"

+     The action of automated profile deletion is **irreversible**!
+There is no undo mechanism.
+The only thing you can do is create a new registration and start over.

 ## Reporting a violation

 In case you wish to report a violation, please send an email or **XMPP** message to an administrator.
 The report must be accompanied by proof in the form of a screenshot - [Screenshot](https://en.wikipedia.org/wiki/Screenshot), which unequivocally shows the violation you described.